dotmpe/node-sitefile/doc/dev.rst

 Main Features
 --------------
-The following are the main milestones for the development.
+These are features in development for the v0.1/v0.0.1 roadmap.

 1. hypertext representation for file-based content.